ZPESystems/Salt/docs/FUNCTIONS.md

 ## salt.proxy.nodegrid.export_settings(path)

-Returns raw CLI output of export_settings procedure on the given CLI path.
+Returns CLI output of export_settings procedure on the given CLI path.

 path:
 - CLI path to export and get the data from.